jdanemane/portfolio/README.md

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.
+The development server will be available at `http://localhost:3000`.

 ## Deployment